homel-dev/memory-steward/RFC_PROPOSAL.md

 ## 8. Compatibility Rule

 Claims in this RFC become implementation guarantees only when they are represented by the repository's code, tests, manifests, and current operational documentation.

+## 9. Current Implementation Mapping

+The separated control-plane proposal maps to current runtime as follows:

+- Router owns retrieval, prompt/context assembly, and Builder dispatch.
+- Steward owns durable dynamic-memory admission and structured agent outcomes.
+- MCP exposes explicit operator and agent adapters.
+- Postgres stores canonical structured state and telemetry.
+- Qdrant stores semantic dynamic/reference vectors.
+- Agent artifacts use a deterministic Postgres lane.
+- Reference ingestion is explicit and source-oriented.

+## 10. Deliberately Unimplemented Portions

+The repository does not currently implement automatic mode classification, mode hysteresis, a durable admission queue, or the proposed deterministic audited admission state machine.
+These remain future design areas and are intentionally not smuggled into the current contract.

+## 11. Acceptance Criteria for Architectural Evolution

+A future RFC implementation should preserve explicit authority, bounded context, observable decisions, replay/idempotency where needed, and detailed current-state documentation.
+New intelligence in the control plane should be introduced as a named component or state transition, not hidden inside prompt text.